Rabbi Avi Fine

-While born in the midwest, the greater Seattle area has always felt like home to me.
-Over the course of my life journey I lived in Israel a number of times, studiws at Carleton College in Minnesota, attended rabbinical school in LA and served Congregation Sukkat Shalom in Juneau, AK, Temple Bat Yam and North Tahoe Hebrew Congregation in Lake Tahoe, CA, and Leo Baeck Temple in LA.
+While born in the Midwest, the greater Seattle area has always felt like home to me.
+Over the course of my life journey, I lived in Israel a number of times, studied at Carleton College in Minnesota, attended rabbinical school in LA, and served Congregation Sukkat Shalom in Juneau, AK, Temple Bat Yam and North Tahoe Hebrew Congregation in Lake Tahoe, CA, and Leo Baeck Temple in LA.
 After being ordained in 2019, I was blessed to return to the Seattle area and serve Temple De Hirsch Sinai.

-I love to spend time outside and especially enjoy hiking, kayaking and playing Ultimate Frisbee.
-I live in the area and spend much of my time with my wife and one-year-old daughter.
+I love to spend time outside and especially enjoy hiking, kayaking, and playing Ultimate Frisbee.
+I spend much of my free time with my wife and young daughter.

 Journey to the Rabbinate